uchicago-capp-30320/new-arrivals-chi/docs/endpoints/health.md

 Users can navigate to a static page for additional information about health and medical resources.

 - **Endpoint**: `GET /app/health-info`
-- **Description**: Retrieve a static page with information about available health resources for new migrants, including health clinics, emergency services, and other medical facilities.
+- **Description**: Retrieve a static page with information about available health resources for new migrants, including free clinics, insurance for kids, and insurance options for those with Asylum or TPS.
 - **Responses**:
   - `200 OK`: Information retrieved successfully.
   - `500 Internal Server Error`: Indicates a server error.